Prof Kirti Trivedi, June 19, 2011

-Eldtho Mathew reports on the talk by Prof Kirti Trivedi of IIT Mumbai on "Sustainable Rich Life For All" organised by Design & People on June 19, 2011 at Kochi.
-(Photos: Prince Prabhakaran)
+Yeldtho Mathew reports on the talk by Prof Kirti Trivedi of IIT Mumbai on "Sustainable Rich Life For All" organised by Design & People on June 19, 2011 at Kochi.
+Photos by Prince Prabhakaran.

 Objects Rooted in Soil: Objects of Value.

 It is a simple sounding but profound statement.
 We are surrounded by objects of desire which necessarily may not be rooted in soil and we are bombarded by advertisements driving us to chase and own them.
 According to Prof Trivedi, this is sharply in contradiction to the sustainability in its real meaning.

 The way of life as we have now is not sustainable, even for the rich.
 The simple statistics that against a population increase by 50% over the past 50 years, the corresponding resource utilisation has increased by 1000% means that we are eating up all that is there at such speed that there won't be much left for the coming generations.

 There have been experiments in certain countries like Singapore for sustainable economy.
 The conclusion was to encourage and promote more and more consumerism.
 This means, the sustainability they were worried about was from the view point of the manufacturers and the rich, not about the overall sustainability of the mankind, the resources, the earth, etc. Hence such experiments have no relevance to the subject matter.